34 Research locations

 It’s all too easy to just stuff everything back into your bag in no particular order once you’ve taken your shots, especially if you’ve changed lenses or used other accessories.

 But you’ll save loads of time searching for that elusive memory card or cable release if you get into the habit of putting them into the same pocket or compartment of your bag each time you pack up.
-Or, keep memory cards and short lenses in
+Or, keep memory cards and short lenses in a fanny pack.

 39 Clean your tripod